junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 Matt turns away from him, walking over to the window, facing outside.

 "Foggy," he says, his voice carefully controlled, "this is a kid who lost his father.
 There is nothing we can say, nothing we can do, that will ever change that fact or make that easier.
-Becauce the truth is, as he grows up, his father is not going to come back home ever again, or take him to the park again, or walk him to school, or take him to the boxing gym --" His voice halts abruptly.
+Because the truth is, as he grows up, his father is not going to come back home ever again, or take him to the park again, or walk him to school, or take him to the boxing gym --" His voice halts abruptly.

 Foggy waits.